Dewey Defeats Truman

 Scientific Versus Self-Selected

 Opinion polls, like other surveys, are a way of inferring the characteristics of a large group—called "the population"—from a small sample of it.
 In order for this inference to be cogent, the sample must represent the population.
 Thus, the main error to avoid is an unrepresentative sample.
-For example, the most famous polling fiasco is the Literary Digest poll in the 1936 presidential election1.
+For example, the most infamous polling fiasco in history is the Literary Digest poll in the 1936 presidential election1.
 The magazine surveyed over two million people, primarily chosen from subscribers, telephone books, and car registrations.
 Even though the sample was enormous, the poll showed Republican Alf Landon beating the actual winner, Democrat Franklin Roosevelt.
 Despite its size, the Digest's sample was unrepresentative of the population of voters because not everyone could afford a phone or car during the Depression year of 1936, and those who could tended to vote Republican in greater numbers than those who couldn't2.

 So, the first question that you should ask of a poll report you read is: "Was the sample chosen scientifically?"
 If the poll is a scientific one, then an effort has been made to choose the sample randomly from the population.
 However, many polls are unscientific, such as most online polls, telephone surveys in which you must call a certain number, or mail-in questionaires in magazines or sent to you by interest groups.
 Such surveys suffer from the fault that the sample is self-selected, that is, you decide whether you wish to participate.
 Self-selected samples are not likely to be representative of the population for various reasons: